plone/plonetheme.sunburst/README.txt

 - No substantial markup changes outside of the table removal and new HTML5 elements — class and ID names are kept.
 - The theme uses some CSS3 features, but degrades gracefully.
 - The theme does not use any DTML.
+- When viewed on a device with less than 640px width, the portlets neatly tuck under the main content area.
+This means that the site works well with devices like tablets and phones that support CSS.